microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/ediscovery-tagoperation.md

 ---
 title: "tagOperation resource type"
-description: "The operation that handles applying tags to documents in a review set based on a review set query"
+description: "Represents the operation that handles applying tags to documents in a review set based on a review set query."
 author: "mahage-msft"
 localization_priority: Normal
 ms.prod: "ediscovery"